jackietian/movies/README.md

     - strong color contrast between background and font color

-Notes: To show to paginator, I have reset to page size to 5, coz I cannot find any response that can return more than 10 results.
+Notes: To show the paginator, I reset page size to 5, coz I cannot find any response that can return more than 10 results.

 ### Things to do:
     - responsive design